Area laws and tensor networks for maximally mixed ground states: Abstract

 \section{Abstract}

-We show an area law with logarithmic correction for the maximally mixed state $\gs$ in the (degenerate) ground space of a 1D gapped local Hamiltonian $H$, which is independent of the underlying ground space degeneracy.
-Formally, for $\eps>0$ and a bi-partition $L\cup L^c$ of the 1D lattice, we show that
+We show an area law in the mutual information for the maximally-mixed state $\gs$ in the ground space of general Hamiltonians, which is independent of the underlying ground space degeneracy.
+Our result assumes the existence of a `good' approximation to the ground state projector (a good AGSP), a crucial ingredient in previous area-law proofs.
+Such approximations have been explicitly derived for 1D gapped local Hamiltonians and 2D frustration-free locally-gapped Hamiltonians.
+As a corollary, we show that in 1D gapped local Hamiltonians, for any $\eps>0$ and any bi-partition $L\cup L^c$ of the system,